Nimo

 Test your knowledge with interactive flashcards

-State the far point of a normal relaxed human eye.
+What is the far point of a normal human eye?

 Click to reveal answer